Exploring crypto crimes with a real cyber policeman

 Hobby: Outdoor activities in the mountains, listening to electronic music, and analyzing open data, web3, and NFTs

-GNCrypto: Last year, the Ukrainian cyber police uncovered over 600 crimes linked to the use of virtual assets.
+GNcrypto: Last year, the Ukrainian cyber police uncovered over 600 crimes linked to the use of virtual assets.
 What kind of crimes are they mainly referring to?

 Yevhenii Panchenko: About 35% of crypto-related crimes are online scams.
 Criminals offer, for example, to exchange funds at a profitable rate or to purchase a car with cryptocurrency.
 The victim pays, but the fraudster disappears, leaving them with nothing.